-Many people in Elstead are unhappy at the number of drivers who do not stay within the speed limit.
-This makes it more difficult for pedestrians to cross the road safely, especially children and elderly people catching buses, and for local drivers pulling out onto the main road.
+Many people in Elstead are unhappy about the number of drivers, who drive well over the speed limit, most of them just passing through the village.
+This makes it more difficult for pedestrians to cross the road safely and for local drivers pulling out onto the main road from drives and side roads.
 It is also scary for riders of bikes and horses using the roads.

 There does not seem to be much reason to drive over the limit.
-Elstead is about 1 mile across and driving five miles an hour faster saves no more than 20-30 seconds.
-Can anybody give me any good reason for driving above the limit?
+Elstead is about 1 mile across and driving ten miles an hour faster on an empty road saves no more than 40-60 seconds.